lukerohde/docker-python-template/README.md

 `dcs && dcu -d && dcl -tf`

-but i have a shortcut for that
+but i have a shortcut for that too

 `dcrestart`

-The first alias makes editing and reloading your bash_profile easy.
+The first alias `bp` makes editing and reloading your bash_profile easy.

 The second command `get-python` makes getting this repo easy.